MaureenFromuth/Stock-Analysis/README.md

 While RUN and ENPH have positive returns for percentages, their overall monetary increase from starting price to ending price for 2018 is relatively small.
 Additionally, for those stocks that did have a negative return, VSLR lost the least in both percentage and money for the overall annual return.
 The rest of the stocks with negative annual return remained fairly consistent in ranking between percentage and monetary changes.

+**Year Over Year Trends**
 In additional to analyzing each year independently, it is also important to look at trends.
 A good metric for this is to identify year over year (YoY) trends.
 Without computing additional analysis, we looked at which stocks had positive returns for both 2017 and 2018.
 There were only two: ENPH and RUN.
 If you consider stocks that yielded positive annual returns in 2017 and then minimized their losses in 2018, SEDG is the most optimal stock.

-If we, however, look at their overall monetary gain it was $5.28 for RUN and $3.49 for ENPH.
-Taking the overall monetary change into account,
+If we look at overall changes in monetary value for the starting price in 2017 to the closing price in 2018, we will also be able to identify trends in monetary return.
+To do so, we took the dollar change for 2017 and added it to the dollar change for 2018.
+This results in the following return from 2017 to 2018:
+- SEDG: $21.40
+- FSLR: $6.01
+- RUN: $5.28
+- ENPH: $3.49
+- CSIQ: $1.39
+- VSLR: $1.21
+- DQ: $.42
+- AY: $0.20
+- HASI: -$.02
+- TERP: -$1.52
+- SPWR: -$2.42
+- JKS: -$6.75

+Using this information, SEDG appears to be the stock with the highest yield over 2017 to 2018.

 ## Summary